NET WORTH: Unknown

 FUNDING AREAS: Religious, Policy, Education, Medical, Social Improvement

-OVERVIEW: Floyd Kvamme and his wife Jean move their philanthropy through the Jean and E. Floyd Kvamme Foundation, which funds religious organizations (primarily Christian), cultural, educational and medical organizations.
+OVERVIEW: Floyd Kvamme and his wife Jean do their grantmaking through the Jean and E. Floyd Kvamme Foundation, which funds religious organizations (primarily Christian), cultural, educational and medical organizations.

 BACKGROUND: Floyd Kvamme graduated with a BSEE from UC Berkeley in 1959 and an MSE from Syracuse University in 1962.
 Kvamme helped found National Semiconductor in 1967, serving as general manager of semiconductor operations and helping to build the company into a billion-dollar business.
 From 2001 to 2008, he co-chaired President Bush's President's Council of Advisors on Science and Technology (PCAST).
 Kvamme is a partner emeritus at Kleiner Perkins Caufield & Byers.